tyson-swetnam/awesome-fire-science/docs/cyberinfrastructure.md

-## Cyberinfrastructure
+???
+Tip "Why use the Cloud?"

+    Big data are now a critical and valuable tool that can be used in wildland fire science.
+Working with big data require that you refocus your work on "the Cloud".
+"Data-proximate computing" means moving your work onto the cloud, both the data and the analyses, using "analysis-ready data" in "cloud optimized" formats. - [Abernathy et al. 2021](https://doi.org/10.1109/MCSE.2021.3059437){target=_blank}

     "Cyberinfrastructure" is a term used in academic settings to describe computational resources.

-"Cloud" is now the dominant paradigm for working with computational data but the cyberinfrastructure term also includes high throughput and high performance computing (HTC/HPC) resources which are commonly found at large government labs and research universities.
+    The "Cloud" is now the dominant paradigm for working with computational big data.
+The cyberinfrastructure term also includes specialized high throughput and high performance computing (HTC/HPC) resources which are commonly found at large government labs and research universities.

+### Development Environments

+???
+Tip "What is a Dev Environment?"

+    Development Environments are virtual machines which use containers to give users a fresh software environment on-demand.
+The following list are 'starter' level services which offer limited compute resources for limited amounts of time.
+These can all be expanded with paid license agreements.

+[:simple-googlecolab: Colab](https://colab.research.google.com/){target=_blank} - Google's CoLaboratory starts a Jupyter Notebook, limited in size but can be increased with subscription.

+[:octicons-codespaces-24: CodeSpaces](https://github.com/features/codespaces){target=_blank} - GitHub's CodeSpaces starts a VS Code instance from a GitHub Repository which can be variabily sized (requires subscription)

+[:simple-gitpod: GitPod](https://www.gitpod.io/){target=_blank} - starts a VS Code instance that can be variably sized

+[:material-notebook: MyBinder.org](https://mybinder.org/){target=_blank} - starts a defined environment (RStudio, Jupyter, VS Code) from a GitHub Repository, limited in size.

+### Commercial Clouds

+[:simple-microsoftazure: Azure](https://www.microsoft.com/en-us/education/higher-education/academic-research){target=_blank} - free credits for research on Microsoft Azure

+[:simple-googlecloud: Google Cloud](https://edu.google.com/programs/credits/research/?modal_active=none){target=_blank} - free credits for research on Google Cloud

+[:simple-amazonaws: AWS](https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/){target=_blank} - free credits for research on Amazon Web Services

+### :material-layers-triple-outline: CyberGIS

+There are numerous platforms available online for running computaitonal analyses (models), or for viewing public data sets.

+#### :simple-googleearth: Google Earth Engine

+All major Earth Observation System (EOS) datasets (e.g. ESA, NASA) are available on commercial cloud

+[:simple-googleearth: Google Earth Engine](https://earthengine.google.com/){target=_blank} is the most widel used cyberGIS for analysing EOS data.

+#### :simple-microsoft: Microsoft Planetary Computer

+Microsoft has just launched a sort-of-competitor to GEE called [Planetary Computer](https://planetarycomputer.microsoft.com/){target=_blank}.
+Planetary Computer runs on Microsoft Azure using a JupyterHub with PANGEO software.

-### Public Cloud
+### Public Clouds

 Existing investments in research cyberinfrastructure are available for free to all US based researchers.
 These resources can be used by non-US researchers under certain conditions.